The 9 Top Day Trips from Puerto Vallarta, Mexico

 Puerto Vallarta has a pretty big international airport called Licenciado Gustavo Diaz Ordaz International Airport (PVR).
 They have daily flights from every state in the U.S.

-If you are flying during the months of November through March (high season), you might even find a direct flight, depending on your location.
+If you are flying from November through March (high season), you might even find a direct flight, depending on your location.

 There are also some flights from major Canadian and European cities, but you will probably have a layover somewhere.

-Once you arrive at the airport, I suggest taking a taxi to drive you to Puerto Vallarta.
-Rates are posted so you don’t have to worry about getting hustled.
+Once you arrive at the airport, I suggest taking a taxi to Puerto Vallarta.
+Rates are posted, so you don’t have to worry about getting hustled.
 You can also navigate to the other side of the airport to get an Uber or take the local bus if you are good with directions.

 How to Get Around Puerto Vallarta

-Puerto Vallarta is not very big, so you can walk or bike to most places.
-For the day trips though, you will need to catch the bus, take a taxi, or go on a tour.
+Puerto Vallarta is not big, so you can walk or bike to most places.
+For the day trips, you will need to catch the bus, take a taxi, or go on a tour.
 Just make sure to ask the taxi driver the rate BEFORE they start driving, as local taxis do not have meters like the ones at the airport.

 I personally do not recommend renting a car and driving.
-I found it extremely difficult to drive in Mexico as roads are not well labeled, and other drivers are not very courteous.
+I found driving extremely difficult in Mexico as roads are not well labeled, and other drivers are not very courteous.

 You can also find Ubers in Puerto Vallarta.
 Like many other international cities, Puerto Vallarta also uses InDriver, which is similar to Uber, except you pay in cash.